bitstorm.org

 }

 Now that we’ve generated a sprite.svg, how do we use it?
-That’s very simple.
+We will use SVG fragment identifiers.
+It sounds complicated, but it is very simple.
 From now on, don’t use (for example) star.svg as the location of your SVG file, but sprite.svg#star.
-The file name of the original SVG icon will be the part after the #.
+The file name of the original SVG icon will be the part after the # (the fragment identifier).
 There’s no need to load an extra generated CSS file.

 Now you can use one of the icons in an img tag: